lstein/mythfs-perl/README.md

 ===========

 This is a FUSE filesystem for MythTV (www.mythtv.org).
-It uses the Myth 0.25 API to mount the TV recordings known to a MythTV master back end onto a virtual filesystem on the client machine for convenient playback with mplayer or other video tools.
-Because this uses the MythTV network protocol, the recordings do not need to be on a shared NFS-mounted disk, nor does the Myth database need to be accessible from the client.
+It uses the Myth 0.25 API to mount the TV recordings known to a MythTV master backend onto a virtual filesystem on the client machine for convenient playback with mplayer or other video tools.
+Because it uses the MythTV network protocol, the recordings do not need to be on a shared NFS-mounted disk, nor does the Myth database need to be accessible from the client.